 ‘That will be different,’ I said, ‘since I’ve never met anyone other than you two in this dimension.
 Is this Magical Mystery Tour going to be something like a DMT trip?
 I know how induced states can open the mind’s portals to shift consciousness into higher dimensions.
 As you may know, Huxley recommended hallucinogens to open the doors of perception in order to expand the conscious evolution of humanity.’

 ‘I would have thought,’ Mo said, ‘our time together has already been enough of a trip to prepare you.
 What more do you need?
-To benefit from these artificially induced experiences, one must already be a match for the higher reality that is sought, otherwise great mental distortions can result.
-In fact, psychological damage can result when chemicals give shape to the phantoms of old fears.
+To benefit from these artificially induced experiences, one must already be a match for the higher reality that is sought, otherwise, great mental distortions can result.
+In fact, the psychological damage can result when chemicals give shape to the phantoms of old fears.

 ‘You’ve often heard me quote Aquinas: All things are received according to the nature of the recipient.
-That’s why sometimes there are unfortunate consequences to induced states of altered consciousness.
+That’s why sometimes there are unfortunate consequences of induced states of altered consciousness.
 It’s not so much what the drugs do as what might be released in a troubled soul.’

 ‘Unfortunately,’ Eli said, ‘few recipients on earth are prepared for shortcuts.
 Those who ascend towards enlightenment already have intimations of divine union in their meditative states, just as you did in your sleep before ascending here.’